capsule-corp-ternoa/ternoa-proposals/TIPs/tip-530-Capsule.md

 		"encrypted_media":[{
 			"hash":"media hash",
 			"type":"Type of media (file format)",
-			"size":"size of the encrypted media"
+			"size":"size of the encrypted media",
+			"name":"name of the media (optional)",
+			"description":"description of the media (optional)",
 		}],
 		"public_key_of_nft": "public key associated with the Capsule NFT", }